-The Trust will pay the Manager an annual performance incentive fee in respect of Series A, Series B, Series D and Series F units of the Trust, as set forth below.
+The Fund will pay the Manager an annual performance incentive fee in respect of Series A, Series B, Series D, Series F, Series G and Series U units of the Fund, as set forth below.

-- (i) Series B 20% of the amount (if any) by which any increase in the Series B net asset value during the fiscal year (adjusted for contributions and redemptions of Series B units and for any shortfall from previous fiscal years) exceeds a 6% return. - (ii) Series A, Series D and Series F 20% of the amount by which the net asset value of each unit of the series (or sub-series within the series) on the last business day of June each year exceeds the applicable High Water Mark plus a 6% hurdle.
+- (i) Series B 20% of the amount (if any) by which any increase in the Series B net asset value during the fiscal year (adjusted for contributions and redemptions of Series B units and for any shortfall from previous fiscal years) exceeds a 6% return. - (ii) Series A, Series D and Series F 20% of the amount by which the net asset value of each unit of the series (or sub-series within the series) on the last business day of June each year exceeds the applicable High Water Mark plus a 6% hurdle. - (iii) Series G 20% per annum of the amount (if any) by which any increase in the Series G net asset value during the fiscal year (after certain adjustments, including any prior period "shortfalls" in net asset value) exceeds 6%. - (iv) Series U 20% per annum of the amount by which the net asset value of each Unit of the series (or subseries within the series) on the last business day of December each year (the "Performance Valuation Date") exceeds the applicable High Water Mark plus a 6% hurdle.